PeytonBrimmer/weather-app/readme.md

 - **5-Day Forecast**: The application displays the weather forecast for the next 5 days, including temperature, humidity, wind speed, and weather conditions.
 - **Responsive Design**: The application is designed to be responsive and can be accessed on different devices.

-## Usage

-1. Start the application: `npm start`
-2. Open your browser and navigate to `http://localhost:3000`.
-3. Enter a location in the search bar and click the "Search" button.
-4. The weather forecast for the next 5 days will be displayed.

 ## Technologies Used

 - HTML